News

 22 November 2024

-We have published the recoding of our recent seminar with the Home Office to discuss the roll out of eVisas and what they mean for employers in terms of right to work checks, maintaining a statutory excuse, and communication with impacted staff.
+We have published the recording of our recent seminar with the Home Office to discuss the roll out of eVisas and what they mean for employers in terms of right to work checks, maintaining a statutory excuse, and communication with impacted staff.

 UK Visas and Immigration (UKVI) is developing a digital-by-default immigration system to replace physical documents with an online record known as an eVisa.